Brittany Hodges: Storylines

 After the wedding, the newlyweds moved into the Newman Ranch while Bobby's condo was being renovated.
 During their stay, Bobby became close to Nikki Newman (Melody Thomas Scott).
 Brittany forced him to move somewhere else away from Nikki.
 Then, Brittany found out that she was pregnant.
 Due to complications from her pregnancy, Bobby borrowed money from the mob to pay for Brittany's medical bills.
 They planned on naming their son Joshua after Bobby's late brother.
 Before the birth, Bobby and Brittany began to receive anonymous baby gifts that were really from the mob.
 In order to protect the baby, Brittany told the public that J.T. was the father of the baby.
 Also, she and Bobby staged a split to throw the mob off course.
 Nikki found out about Bobby and Brittany's secret, and she was kidnapped by the mob.
 Bobby rescued Nikki, and J.T. took Brittany to the Newman Ranch for protection, where she gave birth to her son, Joshua Marsino.
 Mac helped deliver the baby, who was two months premature.
 Bobby was forced into the Witness Protection Program, and Brittany moved into the Chancellor Estate with baby Joshua, J.T. and Mac.
 Later, Brittany was able to see Bobby, under heavy security protection, for a short while.
 Then, she waited for months to hear from him again.
 Eventually, Brittany received the tragic news that Bobby was killed by a hit-and-run.
 Distraught, Brittany left Genoa City with Joshua, and they moved back in with her parents in New York City.

-In March 2018, Brittany returned to Genoa City for the Walnut Grove Centennial Reunion disclosing that she was a partner in a law firm.
-On her arm was the bearded and distinguished Raul Guittierez.
-They had gotten together after Raul's breakup with Mackenzie, and were married a year later.
-Raul had transferred from Washington D.C. to New York City and had adopted Brittany's son Joshua, who was a freshman at Harvard.
-Both were surprised to see their old pal Billy Abbott in a relationship with former pal Daniel's mother Phyllis Summers.
-Back together again, Victoria and J.T. also attended, as well as J.T.’s soon to be ex-wife, Mackenzie.
-In June 2018, Brittany was hired by Nicholas Newman (Joshua Morrow) to fight his father Victor Newman (Eric Braeden) for custody of toddler Christian Newman.
-When Nick tried to move to San Diego, Victor decided to hire Michael Baldwin and sue for custody.
-Although Victor got temporary custody, the arbitrator awarded Nick custody of Christian, due to Victor's health issues.